cedar-policy/rfcs/text/0098-generalized-templates.md

 2. Would we want to generalize the action clause.
 This can support even more general templates.
 However, it becomes less clear what the connection of each template is with each other if we support a ```?action``` slot.
 This would also likely result in difficulty with analysis of templates since now ```?principal``` and ```?resource``` would have no constraints on them.

 3. Will it be confusing for users' of Cedar that even though we perform a type check when we don't use a schema that there can still be runtime errors?

+4. Currently, there will be no reserved keywords for typed slots.
+Should there be any?